SeitaBV/timely-beliefs/timely_beliefs/docs/db.md

             self.location_name = location_name
             DBSensor.__init__(self, **kwargs)

-Changing the table name is more tricky.
-Here is a class where we do that.
+If we want more control, e.g. for adapting the table name, our task is slightly more tricky.
+Below is a class where we do that for the table containing the actual beliefs.

-This one uses a Mixin class (which is also used to create the class `DBTimedBelief` which we saw above) ― so we have to do more work, but also have more freedom to influence lower-level things such as the `table_name` attribute and pointing to a customer table for belief sources ("my_belief_source"):
+This one uses a Mixin class called `TimedBeliefDBMixin` (which is also used in the db class which TimelyBeliefs ships with ― `DBTimedBelief`, we discussed it above).
+If we use this Mixin class directly, we have to do more work, but also have more freedom to influence lower-level things ― we set the `__tablename__` attribute to "my_timed_belief" and point to a custom table for belief sources (the hypothetical custom class `MyBeliefSource` with the table "my_belief_source_table"):

     from sqlalchemy import Column, Float, ForeignKey